Shad00Z/machine-learning-compilers/docs/submissions/06_einsum.rst

 6.1.2 Lowering to Tensor Backend
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For all nodes, we start by setting the dimension ids of our current node:
+For all nodes, we start by setting the dimension IDs of our current node:

 .. literalinclude:: ../../src/einsum/EinsumTree.cpp
     :language: cpp